sshillyer/chatty/README.md

 ```
 $ src/redis-server  # from the redis folder (e.g. root/redis-3.2.9)
 ```
-###

 ### Launch client
-Navigate to localhost:3001 (default) or whatever port 'Chatty:chat-server' says it is listening on.
+Navigate to localhost:3001 (default) in a browser
-If for some reason the port for SocketIO is not 8080, the chat2 React client would need to be updated??
-(Not sure if this is true, double check)

 ## TODO:
 These tasks need to be completed.
 This is in rough priority order:

-* Implement the following testing components: [[ Partially completed ]]
+* Implement additional tests using the following libraries:
     * Mocha [X]
     * Chai [X]
     * Instanbul (Code coverage goal 60%)
     * Sinon
-* Docker
-    * Implement a docker container that deploys the server + client
-    * Implement a docker container that deploys the Redis server

-Not essential for the project specifications, these items can be done if time permits:
 * Cleanup:
     * Auto-scroll to bottom of the view to see most recently history (Newest messages are displayed at end of list and drop out of view until scrolled to)
     * Unique usernames only, time stamps, etc.